CaruanaTech/discord-py-skeleton/README.md

 Basic features such as logging and cogs currently exist, this will be expanded in future releases

 ## How to install
-I am under the assumption you have your bot's token at hand and have already created a bot.
+I am under the assumption you have your bot's token at hand and have already created a bot (without all the code).
 1. To get started, `pip install` the following requirements (or make sure they are already installed).
    - discord
    - colorama